European 100 metre Gold Medallist Zharnel Hughes Talks About Life in the Fast Lane

 TM: How do you think you can shave that time off?
 Is it getting out of the blocks better?

 ZH: I think I need to be much stronger.
 This year for me is just a learning season to go out and see what I can do in the 100 metres and my coach is quite happy with the progress I’ve made, to run 9.91 already in what’s just a learning season for me.
 I definitely think in the next two years I can lower my personal best.
 So with strength, proper execution, learning the event as I go and understanding the science behind it as well.

 TM: How do you cope with the pressure when people call you the next big thing in sprinting?

 ZH: To be honest I’m quite cool with it, it don’t really get on my shoulders.
-I try to not let pressure get to me because once it gets to you that’s it, you can fumble, and for me it’s all about a steady head and thinking about what I need to do with regards to my execution to make things happen the way they should happen.
+I try not to let the pressure get to me because once it gets to you that’s it, you can fumble, and for me, it’s all about a steady head and thinking about what I need to do with regards to my execution to make things happen the way they should happen.
 I try not to carry any excessive weight on my shoulders when they say “he’s the next Usain Bolt”, for me it’s just about focusing on Zharnel Hughes and building my own brand.

 TM: It doesn’t worry you too much when you see your fellow Brit athletes go fast like Reece Prescod in Birmingham last Sunday?
 Is that a rivalry or friendly competition?

 ZH: It’s friendly competition, Reece and I are pretty cool to be honest, on and off the track.
 It’s good to see that he’s stepped up his game as well, it helps all the British sprinters, not just the rivalry between him and I, it keeps all of us athletes on our toes you know.